Format: Online (asynchronous)

 This course is open to anyone who is or wants to teach school students about food and nutrition, whether through formal curriculum or more informally, because of a passion to help our next generation eat well for their bodies and for the planet.
 The course is open to:

 If you have educated school students about food and nutrition before, or this is a new area for you, everyone will learn evidence-based strategies and best practices (that include gardening and cooking) to inspire students to want to eat well, build practical knowledge and skills that increase confidence and commitment to make healthy food choices, and learn to navigate through our current challenging food environment and advocate for positive change in their community.

-Over the three weeks of this course, we will cover five topics through engaging mini-lectures, online activities, readings, assignments and opportunities for participants to discuss and share with each other.
+Over the three weeks of this course, we will cover five topics through engaging mini-lectures, online activities, readings, assignments, and discussion groups.

 Topic 1: Food for Thought: Reflecting Back and Thinking Ahead